awwad/buildscripts/README.md

 buildscripts
 ============

-Build Seattle Testbed components from source code available on Github.
+This repository contains the set of helper scripts that make Seattle Testbed components executable from their source code.
+This often include copying files to the appropriate directories, cloning repositories that are needed from Github, and setting up the tests for a repository.
 Built components may be executed and tested.

 The `initialize.py` and `build.py` scripts are redistributed with every buildable Seattle Testbed repository and a "master copy" of each script (and thus the most up-to-date version) is kept here.  `initialize.py` does